In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 600 Calories/Serving

-Eda-what?
-That’s right, edamame.
+Edamame has our vote for MVP of this meal.
 These buttery green soybeans make a tasty addition to our Asian rice bowls and are full of plant protein, fiber, vitamins, and minerals.

 In your bag